awade/netgpibdata/README.md

 SRmeasure, AGmeasure
 ---------
 These program sets up, runs, and downloads the results of measurements performed on a SR785 signal analyzer, or an AG4395A network analyzer, presuming some kind of ethernet to GPIB communication capability (such as is provided by the yellow prologix boxes).
-In the case of the AG4395A, spectrum analyzer mode has the capability of splitting up the measurement logarithmically, to have reasonable resolution when taking spectra over a large bandwidth.

 Ran without any arguments, the programs displays help text, detailing the available commands.
 These include options to: